Post by Graveyardbride on Jan 16, 2016 3:44:39 GMT -5

 In 1978, a group of Chatsworth teenagers encountered the Pine Barrens demon, which they said had red eyes and a bad smell.
 In June, two campers in Atsion contacted park rangers, claiming the screams of the Jersey Devil had kept them awake all night.
 Similar howls and screams were heard later on that year in Smithville and Chestnut Neck.
 A boy in Jersey City was awakened by a screaming beast scratching at his window.
 He cried out and jumped back into bed, but by the time his father got to his room the creature was gone.
 Also in 1978, two camp counselors locked themselves in the laundry building at a Blairstown YMCA camp after hearing horrific unidentifiable howls coming from the woods.

 In 1979, a couple in Tabernacle Township claimed they were hearing horrible cries by what they assumed was the Jersey Devil from the forest behind their home.
 The creature was also spotted on the Stockton State College campus in Pamona, after which a group of students attempted to track the animal.

 The 1980s.
 A couple reported seeing the Jersey Devil at Atsion Lake in 1981.
 In 1987, the creature killed a German shepherd in Vineland and unidentifiable hoof prints were discovered nearby.
 In the late 1980s, three young men on a camping trip in the Pine Barrens had gotten up early and gone for a ride on their mountain bikes when they heard what they described as loud, piercing, inhuman screams.
 When they returned to camp, their fellow campers said they also heard the screams.
-That night, some member of their group went into town and after mentioning what had happened, the owner of the bar took them outside and showed them where something with long, powerful claws had ripped metal garbage cans to bits.
+That night, some members of their group went into town and after mentioning what had happened, the owner of the bar took them outside and showed them where something with long, powerful claws had ripped metal garbage cans to bits.